9 Things That Causes Water Pollution And Its Possible Solution

 Big factories flush down waste products in the water, which is one of the major causes of ocean pollution.

-With this, the school of fishes can get killed overnight.
-According to studies, the highway runoff in one year is equivalent to an oil tanker spill.
-Some highway runoffs come into the drains, and they can pollute the groundwater or accumulate in the land near the road.
-Thus, it becomes increasingly toxic year by year.
+Some highway runoffs come into the drains, polluting the groundwater or accumulating in the land near the road.
+Thus, they become increasingly toxic year after year.

 Improper Sewage Disposal

 In theory, sewage contains a natural substance that can be broken down by the environment easily.
 90% of sewage contains water.
-However, in practice, sewage contains all other chemicals such as paper, plastic, and pharmaceutical products that they flush in the toilet.
+However, in practice, sewage contains all other chemicals, such as paper, plastic, and pharmaceutical products, that they flush in the toilet.

 Also, when people are sick, they carry viruses with them.
 Thus, the sewage they produce carries those viruses and spreads in the ocean.
 Nowadays, it is possible to catch typhoid, hepatitis, and cholera from the ocean and river.